Skip to main content

 Role Summary

 Animal Ambassador Docents (AADs) introduce our Education Animals to our guests!
-Docents teach guests about animal care, conservation, wildlife and more!
-Working with our Education Department and, at advanced levels, with our Keepers, AAD’s are responsible for safely handling Education Animals, keeping up-to-date notes on each handling session, and cleaning any supplies used during programming.
+Docents work with our Education Department, and, at advanced levels, with our Keepers.
+AAD’s are responsible for safely handling Education Animals, keeping up-to-date notes on each handling session, and cleaning any supplies used during programming.

 This role is best suited for those who have an appreciation of, and passion for, conservation education, animals and youth.
 While previous animal handling experience is a plus, it is not required.
 What is required is a readiness to listen to and learn from the humans and animals with whom you work.